Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/use-inputsystem.md

 Unity Render Streaming supports controlling device input using [Input System](https://docs.unity3d.com/Packages/com.unity.inputsystem@latest).
 Input from a browser or Unity can be reflected to Unity on another PC.

-The user input on the browser is converted to the Input System message format and sent messages to another PC.
-The receiver can support both Unity and the browser without having to implement any additional functionality.
+The user input on the browser is converted to the message format of Input System and sent messages to another peers.
+The receiver of input message supports both Unity and the browser without having to implement any additional functionality.

 ## Preferences